 - Jun 2010 – North India and Kashmir.

 ABOUT Maciej Dakowicz

-Maciej is an experienced Polish photographer, traveller, photography teacher and gallerist based in Mumbai, India.
+Maciej is an experienced Polish photographer and educator currently based in Poland.
 He holds a PhD in computer science, but abandoned science to focus on photography.
-He is one of the founders of the cult Third Floor Gallery in Cardiff, a member of the Wideangle photo agency, the international street photography collective In-Public and the un-posed Polish street photography collective.
-He has worked on various photographic projects in the UK and abroad and his interests are in documentary, travel and street photography.
+He is a member the international street photography collective UP Photographers (formely known as In-Public) and an official Fujifilm X-Photographer.
+His interests are in documentary, travel and street photography.

 Maciej’s photos have been widely published, exhibited and shown at photo festivals.
 He is a recipient of numerous awards and has judged several photography competitions.
 His photos have been featured in major street photography books including “Street Photography Now”, “The World Atlas of Street Photography”, “100 Great Street Photographs”, “Street Photography: A History in 100 Iconic Photographs” and “Bystander: A History of Street Photography”.
 Maciej’s first monograph Cardiff After Dark was published in October 2012.
 Currently he is mainly occupied with teaching his popular streeet photography workshops in Asia and Eastern Europe.

 All text on this website is copyrighted and can’t be used without Maciej’s written permision.

 There have been cases of people directly copying big chunks of text and using them to promote their own workshops.